Ankur-IIT/Modified_PNP-NS_Model/README.md

 This repository implements the **Finite Element Method (FEM)** for the **Modified Poisson–Nernst–Planck/Navier-Stokes (PNP/NS) Model** from the paper:

-<a href="https://www.arxiv.org/abs/2409.08746" target="_blank">"Finite Element Method for the Numerical Simulation of Modified PNP/NS Model"</a>
+> <a href="https://www.arxiv.org/abs/2409.08746" target="_blank">Finite Element Method for the Numerical Simulation of Modified PNP/NS Model</a>

 Twe simulate the present model using the Finite element scheme discussed in the previous section.
-We simulate the model for a wide range of parameter values, such as temperature and bulk modulus,  as they affect the numerical stability and qualitative behavior of the model.
+We simulate the model for a wide range of parameter values, such as temperature and bulk modulus,  as they affect the numerical stability and qualitative behavior of the mode.

 ---